paritytech/substrate/utils/frame/benchmarking-cli/src/block/README.md

 # The `benchmark block` command

-The whole benchmarking process in Substrate aims to predict the resource usage of a block before executing it.
+The whole benchmarking process in Substrate aims to predict the resource usage of an unexecuted block.
-This command measures how accurate this prediction was.
+This command measures how accurate this prediction was by executing a block and comparing the predicted weight to its actual resource usage.
-It executes a specific historic block and compares its actual resource usage to the prediction.
+It can be used to measure the accuracy of the pallet benchmarking.

 In the following it will be explained once for Polkadot and once for Substrate.